dojo/cli-build-widget/README.md

 ### Project Structure

-A custom elements project is expected to have the following directory and file structure:
+A custom elements or library project is expected to have the following directory and file structure:

 ```
 src/